TerminalMC/ChatNotify/README.md

 <details>
 <summary><b>Level 1A (Normal): "Ping me when someone says hello"</b></summary>

-1. Access the options screen via [ModMenu](https://modrinth.com/mod/mOgUt4GM) on Fabric, or the mod list on NeoForge.
+1. Access the options screen.
 2. Click the `+` button to add a new notification.
 3. Type your custom notification trigger (e.g. "hello") in the field on the left.
 4. To change the highlight color, click the `🌢` button.
 5. To change the notification sound, click the `🔊` button.
     1. Select a common sound by clicking one of the buttons, or
     2. Click the field at the top to search for other sounds.
 6. To disable highlighting or sound, right-click the `🌢` or `🔊` button.
 7. When you're finished, click `Done` to exit.
 </details>